What are the tell-tale signs of unresolved Trauma?

 “Just give me the pill, man!”

-We are living in an “instant” world, where taking a painkiller or other medication help immediately and do the job for us.
-Also, we are trained to have people working on us, telling us what to do, what is good for us, etc. So, it’s no wonder that we would like this to be done for us and just get on with our lives… However, when it comes to dealing with trauma, real transformation requires an active and internal process.
+We are living in an “instant” world, where taking a painkiller or other medication helps immediately and does the job for us.
+Also, we are trained to have people working on us, telling us what to do, what is good for us, etc. So, it’s no wonder we would like this done for us and get on with our lives… However, when it comes to dealing with trauma, fundamental transformation requires an active and internal process.

 “Can’t we just do a couple of sessions and be done with this?”